Berenix90V/helsinki-bike/README.md

 # helsinki-bike
 Web application to visualize data about journeys of city bikes in Helsinki.
-Thi8s project has been done as pre-assignment for Solita's Dev Academy Summer 2023

 ## Prerequisites
 ### Software versions